A foodie’s guide to the USA

 Boston may be renowned for its universities, colleges and educated professional citizens, but the city’s food truck scene can rival anywhere in the country.
 Trucks like “Amigos Locos”, “The Chubby Chickpea Mobile” and “Boston’s Baddest Burger” are some of Boston’s most popular, according to Roaming Hunger.

 But the Bostonians crave one street food over all others - the classic hot dog.
-A number of food trucks in the city, like Fred’s Franks only serve hot dogs, and others explore designer dogs soaked in cider and marinated with chilli.
+A number of food trucks in the city only serve hot dogs, and others explore designer dogs soaked in cider and marinated with chilli.